RolfHendriks/RHAnimator/README.md

 Since the animation demo is also a code sample, and since accessibility is an area of interest of mine, the demo includes many details that enhance accessibility.
 Notice that:
 - Animation curve and animation duration sections behave like one large control for voice over users
-- Focus automatically switches to the curve picker as it slides in, and automatically switches back to the curve control as the picker slides out
+- Voice over focus automatically switches to the curve picker as it slides in, and automatically switches back to the curve control as the picker slides out
 - While the animation curve picker is showing, the only two components available to a voice over user are the curve picker and a dismiss 'button'
 - Performing an accessibility escape gesture (two finger N shape) dismisses the animation curve picker
 - Animated boxes use custom accessibility frames so that they stay inside their voice over frame while animating